 Earthy Transitions

-India Art Fair 2014 – 6th edition
+India Art Fair 2014 – sixth edition

+NSIC Exhibition Grounds, New Delhi

+30 January – 2 February 2014

-By PRASHAST GAUTAM KACHRU and AMRITA VARMA
+by PRASHAST GAUTAM KACHRU and AMRITA VARMA

-Since its inception, the India Art Fair is a known Mecca for most Indian artists, curators, collectors, dealers and consultants alike which throng the fair grounds from all over the country and outside along with fresh new faces who come to experience Indian and International Art today.
-It is also one of the few rare venues where art gets its standing in this country.
-Being of such primal importance it is not surprising that the opening view of the fair projected works of interesting and dedicated artists like Anindita Dutta who have grown in their native soil and spilled over the globe with the essence of their art.
+Since its inception, the India Art Fair has become a Mecca for Indian artists, curators, collectors, dealers and consultants, who come from all over the country and from elsewhere.
+The exhibition grounds were thronged with fresh new faces who had come to experience Indian and international art.
+It is one of the few venues where art gets a standing in India.
+So it is not surprising that the opening view of the fair projected works of interesting and dedicated artists, such as Anindita Dutta (presented here by Latitude 28), who have grown in their native soil and spilled over the globe with the essence of their art.

-As one entered the fair amongst a myriad sculptural installations one was instantly drawn to a massive earthy monumental structure on the left with its silent energy and dynamism.
-It is difficult to bypass and one is strangely drawn to it.

-The work is a layered work in motion from its very birth.
-Here two different coloured sets of clay are mixed by naked feet and then stuck by hand on the walls of a orbicular structure.
-It is fascinating that the work is titled ‘ Everything ends and Everything Matters’ as the entire process of plastering the walls and the structure itself speaks at various levels.
-At one level, it is reminiscent of the age old culture in the Indian rural heartland of sticking mud and cow dung mounds onto walls of huts to make earthy sustainable structures or for recyclable fuel consumption.
-The process of building knowing that it is to go, is an accepted part of the culture.
-It is labourious and time consuming, yet has a cyclical energy, which mounts as one notices the spiral structure coming to life from process to the final performance.
+Entering the fair through myriad sculptural installations, the visitor is instantly drawn to a massive earthy monumental structure that exudes silent energy and dynamism.
+It is difficult to bypass and it has a strange magnetism.
+This layered work by Dutta was in motion from its very birth.
+Here, two different coloured sets of clay are mixed by naked feet and then stuck by hand on the walls of an orbicular structure.
+It is fascinating that the work is entitled Everything Ends and Everything Matters, as the entire process of plastering the walls and the structure itself resonate at various levels.
+At one level, it is reminiscent of the age-old tradition in India’s rural heartland of sticking mud and cow dung mounds to the walls of huts to make earthy, sustainable structures, or using it for recyclable fuel[how is it recyclable fuel?
+Or do you mean recycling the mud and dung to use as fuel?].
+The process of building while knowing that it is to go[do you mean the mud and dung is stuck to walls to be stored for fuel use?], is an accepted part of the culture.
+The practice, demonstrated here in the building of Dutta’s structure[OK?], is laborious and time-consuming, yet has a cyclical energy that mounts as one notices the spiral structure coming to life from process to the final performance.

-Anindita’s works have been seen globally and it is with care she choose to showcase in India this time.
+Dutta’s works have been seen globally, but she chose to showcase her work in India this time.
 What is also interesting is the fact that the material she is working with is closer to the earth of her origin.
-Right from its colour and mixing using feet rather than the machines, the gradient, textures and scars of the earth bring alive a language touched by the artist’s hand in all stages of the process.
-The coloured speckles and tones of the brick red mix with the other grey clay is fashioned in free flow yet there is a raw edginess to it only possible by the human touch.
-Anandita’s work here explores this edgy mix of contradictions in force and flow, of beginnings and endings, of voids and vibrant spaces.
+Its colour, the use of feet rather than machines to mix it, the gradient, textures and scars of the earth bring alive a language touched by the artist’s hand in all stages of the process.
+The coloured speckles and tones of the brick red mix with the other grey clay, fashioned in free flow, yet there is a raw edginess to it that is only made possible by human touch.
+Dutta’s work here explores this edgy mix of contradictions in force and flow, of beginnings and endings, of voids and vibrant spaces.